Raw Tips

 Pet owners, dog trainers, breeders, and veterinarians are witnessing firsthand the benefits of raw feeding.
 But the question remains among many pet parents: “Can I really feed my dog a raw diet?”.
 This blog will compare feeding home-cooked vs. raw pet food to provide insight into both.
 Discover more and choose what’s best for your pet!

-The benefits of feeding a truly raw diet.
+The benefits of feeding your dog or cat a truly raw diet.

 Feeding a raw diet has various health benefits.
 Some of these include healthier skin, improved dental hygiene, smaller stools, and higher energy levels.
 A truly raw diet incorporates a combination of muscle meats, edible bones, organs, fur, feathers, fruits, vegetables, and other whole foods.
 When the right foods are fed, a raw diet provides our pets with all of the essential vitamins, minerals, and nutrients to help them be their healthiest selves.
 Green tripe, for example, is a natural source of essential manganese, and whole fish offer omega-3 fatty acids for joint health.
 Carnos’ wild-caught sardines are a great source of natural omega-3’s and Vitamin D and are a customer favorite!
 Whole foods can provide a full spectrum of absorbable nutrients for your dog’s body.